090988ansarikashif/hello-world/engine-overview.md

 searx is a [metasearch-engine](https://en.wikipedia.org/wiki/Metasearch_engine), so it is using different search engines to provide better results.

-Because there is no general search-api which can be used for every search-engine, whe must build an adapter between searx and the external search-engine.
+Because there is no general search-api which can be used for every search-engine, there must be build an adapter between searx and the external search-engine.
 This adapters are stored in the folder [_searx/engines_](https://github.com/asciimoo/searx/tree/master/searx/engines), and this site is build to make an general documentation about this engines

 # returning results